 On December 3, 2012, Marcus Brady was named the Offensive Coordinator of the Toronto Argonauts.
-In his four years of coaching, all with the Alouettes, Brady has been part of one of the most prolific offences in the CFL.
-He was most recently the Offensive Coordinator for the Montreal Alouettes after being promoted as the Club’s Receivers Coach.
-Prior to coaching, he spent seven seasons as a quarterback in the CFL playing for the Toronto Argonauts, Hamilton Tiger-Cats and the Montreal Alouettes.
+In his five years of coaching, one with Toronto and four with the Alouettes, Brady has been part of some of the most prolific offences in the CFL.
+Prior to joining the Argonauts’ staff, Brady served as both the Offensive Coordinator and Receivers Coach for the Montreal Alouettes.
+He also spent seven seasons as a quarterback in the CFL playing for the Toronto Argonauts, Hamilton Tiger-Cats and the Montreal Alouettes.

 Brady began his term with the Als in 2009 as their Receivers Coach.
 That season saw the Alouettes win the first of consecutive Grey Cup championships.
 Brady has been credited in the development of star receivers SJ Green and Jamel Richardson, both of whom are now elite players in the league.
 In three years as receivers coach, he put six receivers on the East Division All-Star team and two on the CFL All-Star team.

 A former quarterback, Brady started 11 games during his seven year CFL stint, completing 246 of 469 passes for 3,321 yards and 15 touchdown passes.
 He also carried the ball 122 times for 679 yards and scored six touchdowns.
 He began his career with the Argonauts in 2002, playing in 23 regular season games and four playoff games, before moving to the Tiger-Cats in 2004.
 He wrapped up his playing career with the Alouettes in 2006.

 In college, he started 43-straight games with the Cal State Northridge Matadors between 1998 and 2001 and finished his career as the school’s all-time leader with 1,036 completions, 1,677 attempts, 12,445 yards and 109 touchdowns.
 He majored in business finance and was born in San Diego, California.